A conda package is a compressed tarball file (.tar.bz2) or .conda file that contains:

 The .conda file format was introduced in conda 4.7 as a more compact, and thus faster, alternative to a tarball.

-The .conda file format consists of an outer, uncompressed ZIP-format container, with two inner compressed .tar files.
+The .conda file format consists of an outer, uncompressed ZIP-format container, with 2 inner compressed .tar files.

 For the .conda format's initial internal compression format support, we chose Zstandard (zstd).
 The actual compression format used does not matter, as long as the format is supported by libarchive.
 The compression format may change in the future as more advanced compression algorithms are developed and no change to the .conda format is necessary.
 Only an updated libarchive would be required to add a new compression format to .conda files.

 These compressed files can be significantly smaller than their bzip2 equivalents.
 In addition, they decompress much more quickly. .conda is the preferred file format to use where available, although we continue to provide .tar.bz2 files in tandem.

 Read more about the introduction of the .conda file format.

 In conda 4.7 and later, you cannot use package names that end in “.conda” as they conflict with the .conda file format for packages.